Agricultural extension: Extension terminology

 In the US, an extension agent is a university employee who develops and delivers educational programs to assist people in economic and community development, leadership, family issues, agriculture and environment.
-Another program area provided by extension agents is 4-H and youth activities.
-Many extension agents work for cooperative extension service programs at land-grant universities.
+Extension agents also provide youth activities and programs like 4-H. Many extension agents work for cooperative extension service programs at land-grant universities.
 They are sometimes referred to as county agents, or extension educators.
-Often confused with Extension agents, Extension specialists are subject matter experts usually employed as scientists and university professors in various departments in the land-grant university system.
+Often confused with extension agents, extension specialists are subject-matter experts usually employed as scientists and university professors in various departments in the land-grant university system.
 Subjects range from agriculture, life sciences, economics, engineering, food safety, pest management, veterinary medicine, and various other allied disciplines.
 These subject matter specialists work with agents (usually in a statewide or regional team environment) to support programs within the cooperative extension system.

 Historical definitions

 The examples given below are taken from a number of books on extension published over a period of more than 50 years: